stolostron/advanced-cluster-security/README.md

 - [Central Server Policy](https://github.com/open-cluster-management/policy-collection/blob/main/community/CM-Configuration-Management/policy-acs-operator-central.yaml)

+**NOTE** You can install the Central Server manually (using OperatorHub instead of the policy above).
+The Central Server can be installed into any namespace.

 ## Deploy the Secure Cluster Services

 Wait a few minutes for the Central Server to install.
 Then you will need to setup your command line to have the following CLI and API token.